Snow White | Sense: How colour engages us

 Sesshu Toya’s haboku sansui, painted in 1501, is a deceptively simple, miraculously still scribble of ink wash.
 In a few expressive lines it depicts huts shivering above a lake with a suggestion of mountains looming from the mist behind.
 It is one of the Great Treasures of Japan.
 Two generations later, the master of the Momoyama Period, Hasegawa Tohaku, painted another Treasure: Pine Trees (1595), an inked image so effective the cold mist surrounding the trees pours towards the viewer even in photographs.

 In the late 1700s Maruyama Okyo – a pupil of the Kano school – brought a new dimension to Japanese art: perspective and naturalism, even going so far as to do life drawings, considered shocking at the time.
-He was one of a new breed of artists influenced by newly-available Western art, and his work is a harmonious mix of western techniques with an eastern aesthetic.
+He was one of a new breed of artists influenced by work coming from Europe and the US, and his work is a harmonious mix of western techniques with an eastern aesthetic.
 Maruyama was an eclectic painter, ranging from gorgeously lifelike birds and trees to exquisite sumi-e.
 One of his masterpieces, Pine Trees in Snow, painted using the tsuketate technique, uses only dark and light shadows to create an extraordinary sense of the weight of snow.